 Larkspurs (Delphinium) are a genus in the buttercup family (Ranunculaceae), identified by their irregular flowers with five coloured sepals, the upper one with a large, back-pointing spur, and four inner petals, of which the upper two have nectar-producing spurs that are enclosed in the larger spur.

-Other larkspur species are presented elsewhere on this website, see Plants: Mountain plants – Himalayan flora.
+Other larkspur species are presented on the page Plants – Mountain plants: Himalayan flora.

 Delphinium cashmerianum, Taglang La, Ladakh.
 (Photo copyright © by Kaj Halberg)